mintyphp/mintyphp.github.io/01-installation.md

 MintyPHP is simple and easy to install.
 The minimum requirements are a web server and a copy of MintyPHP, that’s it!
-MintyPHP will run on a a linux web server running PHP + MySQL + Memcache
+MintyPHP will run on any Linux web server running PHP + MySQL + Memcache

 ## Requirements